Skip to main content

 Generating Arrays (arange, linspace, zeros, ones)

-NumPy provides built-in functions to quickly create arrays without manually typing values.
+NumPy offers built-in functions that let you create arrays quickly without typing values manually.

-These are especially useful for building test data or initializing arrays.
+These functions are especially useful for generating test data or initializing arrays for computations.

 np.arange(start, stop, step)